eiffel-community/eiffel-intelligence/wiki/test-case-finished-event-aggregation.md

-# TestCaseFinishedEvent Aggregation
+# TestCaseFinishedEvent aggregation

+## Eiffel events are sent
-Suppose that and artifact has been build, published and uploaded and all tests in a test case has finished and as a result an EiffelTestCaseFinished event is received as follow:
+Suppose that and artifact has been build, published and uploaded and all tests in a test case has finished and as a result an TestCaseFinishedEvent is received as follow:

     {